EjderAysun/Sprite-Oriented-Grid-Generator/README.md

 ---
 ## Status
-Released; project is complete, but might receive some updates
+~~Released; project is complete, but might receive some updates~~
+In development; project is in active development

 ---
 ## Version